JayDDD/Project3/README.md

 ## Training process

-In this architecture, I didn't try a lot of version actually, the whole structure is similar to the keras tutorial.
+In this architecture, I didn't try several versions actually, the whole structure is similar to the keras tutorial.
+So what I did is just following the structure.

 For batch size choosing, training speed will be quicker with the increasement of batch size but limited to the memory of computer, 64 is a common value I always use.

-For epochs choosing, 10 is a very common value.
+For epochs choosing, 10 is a very common value, so that's my initial setting.
 With bigger epoch will benefit the model, but the driving works great with 10, so I didn't set a higher epoch.

-Overall, the architecture works fine at the first beginning after learning deep in the keras tutorial.
+In a nutshell, the architecture is my script is actually the initial architecture.
+I didn't tune too much because the simulation works perfect in the initial architecture.

 ## Model Architecture